Japanese Curry - The Classic Curry Roux Recipe

 - 7

-When the sauce has thickened, the curry is ready.
-Serve with rice.
+When the sauce has thickened and the vegetables are tender, the curry is ready.
+Serve warm with Japanese rice.

 Tomoka's Note

-I often use butter instead of oil for a richer flavour.
-You can also use chicken or pork instead of beef, and mushrooms also go well in this curry.
-Japanese curry is very flexible, so you can adjust the ingredients to suit your taste.
+I often use butter instead of oil.
+You can also use chicken or pork instead of beef.
 When adding the curry roux, always turn off the heat first.
 After the roux has dissolved and you turn the heat back on, make sure to stir from the bottom of the pot from time to time, as the curry can burn easily.
-I hope this recipe helps you bring a taste of Japanese home cooking into your kitchen.
+If you try it, I hope you enjoy making it your own.